rosanneandrea/corona-networks/data/README.txt

 Other
   -- Corona_distance_matrix.xlsx from Grimm and Morrison has distance matrix used to decide on taxon selections -- MSA_annotation_deleted_regions.txt (extracted from Corona_original_all.mafft.nex) was used to transfer annotations from SARS-CoV-2 (gene_annotations_all_sarscov2.txt) to the MSA (gene_annotations_all_MSA.txt)
+  -- taxon_selections folder contains text files with sequences that were excluded for each taxon selection